 Gochujang is a fundamental ingredient in Korean cooking.
 Don’t let the pronunciation stop you from trying this spicy paste.
 It can easily be substituted for Sriracha, giving you more depth and flavor.
-It might be hard to find at your standard supermarket, check out Asian grocery stores or you can purchase on Amazon – here’s the gochujang brand we buy for our gochujang recipes.
+It might be hard to find at your standard supermarket, check out Asian grocery stores or you can purchase on Amazon – here’s the gochujang brand I buy for gochujang recipes.

 Here are 12 Easy Gochujang Recipes